 It shouldn’t be, but it is for many.
 While it does work for some select businesses, it simply isn’t sustainable for many.

 If you rely too much on price in order to remain competitive, it’s time to change the way you view your business, your marketing strategy and your sales process.
-As an expert business consultant, I can help.
-My “Get More Customers Program” will help you break away from being a “me too” business, while refining your marketing strategy and improving your sales process.
+As an expert business growth consultant, I can help.
+My “Rapid Growth Intensive” and “Rapid Growth Academy” will help you break away from being a “me too” business, while refining your marketing strategy and improving your sales process.

 Price is no longer the only factor you have to compete on!